WStoday City Guide Play Banner

 Old Salem Museums & Gardens, 900 Old Salem Rd. | $13-$27

-This historic site boasts several attractions + museums that tell the stories of people, including the Moravian, Black, and Indigenous peoples, of the American South.
+This historic site boasts several attractions + museums that tell the stories of people — including the Moravian, Black, and Indigenous peoples — of the American South.

-Don’t miss: The Historic Town of Salem, a living history of the 18th-century Moravian settlement.
+Don’t miss: The historic town of Salem, a living history of the 18th-century Moravian settlement.

-Lam Museum of Anthropology, Palmers Hall Carroll Weather Drive | Free
+Timothy SY Lam Museum of Anthropology, Palmer Hall, 1315 Carroll Weather Dr. | Free

 Learn about human societies and cultures stretching from ancient to modern times through immersive exhibits, with all-ages, hands-on activities that rotate throughout the year.